CP5 Assembly Guide

 See how the pins of the ICs protrude from the body at slightly wider than a 90 degree angle?
 In order to fit the IC into the socket, we'll need to bend the leads inward a bit.
 Set each IC on its side and press from the other side to bend all the leads at once.
 Then flip the IC over and do the same for the other side.
 When you are done the leads should be perpendicular to the body.

 Insert the ICs U1-U3 into their respective sockets.
 Set the IC on top of the socket, making sure to align the semi-circular notches.
+Some NE5532s have a dot instead of a notch; in this case align the side with the dot with the notch on the IC socket.
 Double check this!
 Now apply pressure with one or two fingers to press the IC firmly into the socket.
+The IC positions are: